Registration - Frequently Asked Questions

 - Honorable Discharge/Active Duty Death

-See the following website for the Arizona Revised Statutes for exception to this law or visit Enrollment Services.
+View the Arizona Revised Statutes for exception to this law on the Arizona State Legislature site, or visit Enrollment Services.

 Western Undergraduate Exchange (WUE):

 The Western Interstate Commission for Higher Education (WICHE) and its 16 members work collaboratively to expand education access and excellence for all citizens of the West.
 Members include Alaska, Arizona, California, Colorado, Hawaii, Idaho, Montana, Nevada, New Mexico, North Dakota, Oregon, South Dakota, U.S. Pacific Territories and Freely Associated States, Utah, Washington, and Wyoming.
 Tuition is 150% of standard rate of tuition.

 A person who is not a citizen, a legal resident of the U.S., or who is without lawful immigration status is not entitled to classification as an in-state student.